sap-tutorials/Tutorials/tutorials/sth-prepare-fiori-app-translation/sth-prepare-fiori-app-translation.md

  - **Tutorials:** [Enable the SAP Translation Hub service](http://www.sap.com/developer/tutorials/sth-enable.html)

 ## Next Steps
 - [Commit your project to Git and deploy to the cloud](http://www.sap.com/developer/tutorials/teched-2016-5.html) - This tutorial contains a Git repository called `te2016`.
-To make it easier to follow the steps in the translation tutorial, use the name of the project you created for the sample Fiori app in SAP Web IDE instead (`nwepmrefappsextshop`).
-Do not open the active version of the app, as described in the last step.
+To make it easier to follow the steps in the translation tutorial, use the name of the project that you created for the sample Fiori app in SAP Web IDE instead (`nwepmrefappsextshop`).
+Do not open the active version of the app, as described at the end of the tutorial.
 - [Translate your app with SAP Translation Hub](http://www.sap.com/developer/tutorials/sth-translate-fiori-app.html)

 ## Details